PierreQuentel/bihan/README.md

 `application.root`

 > A path in the server file system.
-It is available in scripts as
-> `self.root`.
 Defaults to the application directory.

 `application.run(host="localhost", port=8000, debug=False)`